 Limitations of IABP include variable effect on total coronary blood flow, no mortality benefit, modest hemodynamic support.

 1. Left ventricle to aorta- percutaneous transvalvular left ventricular assistance device (LVAD)

 2. Left-atrium-to-aorta assist device-

-3. Percutaneous cardiopulmonary bypass support with use of an extracorporeal membrane oxygenator (ECMO).
+3. Percutaneous cardiopulmonary bypass support with the use of an extracorporeal membrane oxygenator (ECMO).

 Right ventricular assist device